Embroidery of India: Aari

 Aari work involves a hook, plied from the top but fed by silk thread from below with the material spread out on a frame.
 This movement creates loops, and repeats of these lead to a line of chain stitches.
 The fabric is stretched on a frame and stitching is done with a long needle ending with a hook such as a crewel, tambour (a needle similar to a very fine crochet hook but with a sharp point) or Luneville work.
-The other hand feeds the thread from the underside, and the hook brings it up, making a chainstitch, but it is much quicker than chainstitch done in the usual way: looks like machine-made and can also be embellished with sequins and beads - which are kept on the right side, and the needle goes inside their holes before plunging below, thus securing them to the fabric.there are many types of materials used like zari threads, embellishments,sequins etc..
+The other hand feeds the thread from the underside, and the hook brings it up, making a chainstitch, but it is much quicker than chainstitch done in the usual way: looks like machine-made and can also be embellished with sequins and beads - which are kept on the right side, and the needle goes inside their holes before plunging below, thus securing them to the fabric.
+There are many types of materials used, such as zari threads, embellishments, sequins etc.

 Aari embroidery is practiced in various regions such as in Kashmir and Kutch (Gujarat).

 Banjara embroidery

-Practiced by the Lambada gypsy tribes of Andhra Pradesh, Banjara embroidery is a mix of applique with mirrors and beadwork.
+Practiced by the Lambada tribes of Andhra Pradesh, Banjara embroidery is a mix of applique with mirrors and beadwork.
 Bright red, yellow, black and white coloured cloth is laid in bands and joined with a white criss-cross stitch.
 The Banjaras of Madhya Pradesh who are found in the districts of Malwa and Nimar have their own style of embroidery where designs are created according to the weave of the cloth, and the textured effect is achieved by varying colours and stitches of the geometric patterns and designs.
 Motifs are generally highlighted by cross-stitch.

-Banni or Heer Bharat (Gujarat)
+Heer Bharat or Banni (Gujarat)

-The Banni or Heer Bharat embroidery originates in Gujarat, and is practiced mainly by the Lohana community.
+The Heer Bharat or Banni embroidery originates in Gujarat, and is practiced mainly by the Lohana community.
 It is done with silk floss (Heer means "silk floss") and it is famous for its vibrancy and richness in color pallets & design patterns, which include shisha (mirror) work.
 Bagh and phulkari embroidery of the Punjab region has influenced Heer Bharat embroidery in its use of geometrical motifs and stitchery.